rrthomas/ruth/Cookbook.md

 ## Adding code examples to Markdown
 [FIXME]: # (Explain the techniques)

-Look at the [source](Cookbook.md.in) for the Cookbook to see how Nancy is used to include example source code, and the output of other commands, such as directory listings.
+Look at the [source](Cookbook.md.in) for the Cookbook to see how ruth is used to include example source code, and the output of other commands, such as directory listings.